-- H-IM15.
-Facilitate Development of Sites in the Affordable Housing Land Inventory.
-The County shall allow the multifamily zoned-portion of sites in the Affordable Housing Residential Land Inventory to be developed with multifamily housing as a principally permitted use independent of existing uses or other allowed uses that may occur on the site.
-The County shall encourage flexible application of the multifamily zoned areas on the properties to ensure the minimum housing density is achieved for the parcel.
-Further, the County shall encourage lot line adjustments, land divisions and specific plans resulting in parcels sizes that facilitate multifamily developments affordable to lower income households on all sites in the Affordable Housing Residential Land Inventory.
-When eligible, the County shall seek funding through state, federal and local financing programs.
-The County shall offer the following incentives for the development of affordable housing, including, but not limited to, - priority-to processing subdivision maps that include affordable housing units, and consideration of exceptions to solar shading requirements, - expedited review for the subdivision of larger sites into buildable lots where the development application can be found consistent with the General Plan, applicable Specific Plans and master environmental impact reports, - financial assistance (based on availability of federal, state, local foundations, and private housing funds), and - modification of development requirements, such as reduced parking standards for elders, assisted care, and special needs housing on a case-by-case basis.
+H-IM15.Facilitate Development of Sites in the Affordable Housing Land Inventory.
+The County shall allow the multifamily zoned portion of sites in the Affordable Housing Residential Land Inventory to be developed with multifamily housing as a principally permitted use independent of existing uses or other allowed uses that may occur on the site.
+The County

+- priority-to processing subdivision maps that include affordable housing units, and consideration of exceptions to solar shading requirements, - expedited review for the subdivision of larger sites into buildable lots where the development application can be found consistent with the General Plan, applicable Specific Plans and master environmental impact reports, - financial assistance (based on availability of federal, state, local foundations, and private housing funds), and - modification of development requirements, such as reduced parking standards for elders, assisted care, and special needs housing on a case-by-case basis.